+Profile drainage class

+Profile drainage class in its natural state i.e. without artificial drainage.

+- 1. Use farm-specific soil map, produced by a trained soil pedologist to determine profile drainage class. - 2.
+Obtain this information from S-map Online. - 3.
+Obtain from the Fundamental Soil Layers. - 4.
+Obtain from farmer knowledge. - 5.
+OVERSEER default (this will be determined from soil information).

+- Where farm-specific data is not available, the next best data set will be in resources such as S-map. - However, OVERSEER will select a suitable default value based on the user defined soil description.

+NOTE: There is considerable variability of drainage class within most Soil Orders.

-Top soil (0-10 cm) Impact: Top soil texture, stony and compacted soils affect runoff, infiltration rate and water holding capacity (refer to Appendix 5 for additional information).
-Top soil texture Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine top soil texture.
-2. Obtain topsoil texture from S-map Online.
-Topsoil texture information may be available from legacy maps and accompanying bulletins.
-4. Default texture unknown can be selected.
-Justification: Generally lowest importance of soil profile inputs.
-Is stony Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine if top soil is stony (if the stone content in 0-10cm layer is >35% stones).
-2. Obtain this information from S-map Online.
-3. Obtain from legacy maps and accompanying bulletins.
-4. Obtain from the Fundamental Soil Layers.
-Justification: • User discretion is required because even 35% stones will affect PAW. • 35% stones accords with soils identified as very stony soils on soil maps.
+Top soil (0-10 cm)

+Top soil texture, stony and compacted soils affect runoff, infiltration rate and water holding capacity (refer to Appendix 5 for additional information).

+Top soil texture

+- 1. Use farm-specific soil map, produced by a trained soil pedologist to determine top soil texture. - 2.
+Obtain topsoil texture from S-map Online. - 3.
+Topsoil texture information may be available from legacy maps and accompanying bulletins. - 4.
+Default texture unknown can be selected.

+Generally lowest importance of soil profile inputs.

+- 1. Use farm-specific soil map, produced by a trained soil pedologist to determine if top soil is stony (if the stone content in 0-10cm layer is >35% stones). - 2.
+Obtain this information from S-map Online. - 3.
+Obtain from legacy maps and accompanying bulletins. - 4.
+Obtain from the Fundamental Soil Layers.

+- User discretion is required because even 35% stones will affect PAW. - 35% stones accords with soils identified as very stony soils on soil maps.